Want to receive our city newsletter? Sign up here. Learn More

 Oak Forest

-6 native Oak varieties will provide a protective shade along the existing driveway to the estate house while creating interest with their varying colors and textures.
+6 native Oak varieties provide a protective shade along the existing driveway to the estate house while creating interest with their varying colors and textures.

 Dogwood and Camellia Garden

-4 varieties of Dogwood trees and 5 varieties of Camellias will blend together in a bed of ferns, groundcover, and select annuals to show off their ever-changing beauty in Spring and Fall.
+4 varieties of Dogwood trees and 5 varieties of Camellias blend together in a bed of ferns, groundcover, and select annuals to show off their ever-changing beauty in Spring and Fall.